JuliaDataScience/JuliaDataScience/contents/select.md

 scsob(s)
 ```

-To fix the sorting, we can use `Date` as described in @sec:dates:
+To fix the sorting, we can use `Date` from Julia's standard library as described in @sec:dates:

 ```jl
 @sco process=string post=output_block fix_date_column(wrong_types())